-Every family celebrates Easter differently, whether it's filled with chocolate, celebrating in church or with family (or all of the above) it's a great holiday and personally one of my favourites.
-However since being ZW my perspective on the holiday has changed slightly...
+Every family celebrates Easter differently.
+Whether it's filled with chocolate, celebrating in church or with family – or all of the above – it's a great holiday and personally one of my favourites.
+However, since being zero waste, my perspective on the holiday has changed slightly.

 I saw this article pop up on my news feed and I think this pretty much sums it up:

-People produce so much rubbish over Easter that they need to know when the rubbish will be collected.
-First of all I was angry but then I quickly realised anger never solved anything so then I got thinking.
+People produce so much rubbish over Easter that they need to know when it will all be collected.
+First of all I was angry, but then I quickly realised that anger never solved anything so then I got thinking.

 What if we could all do our bit this Easter?

-It's still chocolate inside you just don't have the plastic waste, companies that sell these are:
+It's still chocolate inside, just without the plastic waste!
+Companies that sell these are:

-Although these companies are not waste free you are reducing your carbon footprint (go you!).
+Although these companies are not waste-free, by opting for foil-wrapped eggs you're reducing your carbon footprint.

-I personally don't have eggs anymore because I just can't stand to see the waste and I often don't have time to find an egg with minimal waste.
-However I still get chocolate regularly from Dark Sugars on Brick Lane in my draw string fabric bag.
+I personally don't have Easter eggs anymore because I just can't stand to see the waste I often don't have time to find an egg with minimal packaging.
+I still get chocolate regularly from Dark Sugars on Brick Lane in my drawstring fabric bag.

-Alternatively you could go to a local farmers market and buy some waste free chocolate or find your local chocolate shop (if your lucky enough to have one).
+Alternatively, you could go to a local farmer's market and buy some waste-free chocolate or find your local chocolate shop (if you're lucky enough to have one).
 Buying local this Easter is super important!
-PLEASE PLEASE try and source chocolate from a UK company.
+PLEASE, PLEASE, try and source chocolate from a UK company.
 Here's my list of UK chocolatiers:

 - Rococo chocolates